 Fixing Bad Casts

-- Pull Back a Bad Cast: It’s difficult to pull back a presentation cast, but it can be done.
-If you realize at the last second that your cast is heading the wrong direction, it may be best to just let it land and see what happens.
-If you want to try to recover the cast, lift the tip of your rod, which should be pointing towards the target, up quickly to effectively shorten the line and pull the line and fly back towards you.
-Follow up with a short Belgian style cast and lay the fly where you want it.
+- Pull Back a Bad Cast: Pulling back a presentation cast is difficult, but it can be done.
+If you realize at the last second that your cast is heading the wrong direction, it’s often best to just let it land and see what happens.
+If you want to try to recover the cast, quickly lift the tip of your rod, which should be pointing towards the target, to effectively shorten the line and pull the line and fly back towards you.
+Follow up with a short Belgian-style cast and lay the fly where you want it.

 A Second Shot

-Practice giving the fly motion with your rod tip the next time you’re on the water.
-Roll cast the fly a few feet away, let it sink, then slowly sweep the rod tip, watching how the fly behaves.
-Try just shaking the rod tip as the fly sinks.
-Try shaking the rod tip while sweeping and see what kind of action you can create.
-Giving the fly action with rod tip movements works on longer casts as well but can add some slack to the line making it more difficult to tell what is going on.
-One situation in which it is particularly useful is when a fish follows a fly right up to the boat.
+Practice giving the fly motion with your rod next time you’re on the water.
+Roll cast the fly a few feet away.
+Let it sink, then slowly sweep the rod tip, watching how the fly behaves.
+Try shaking the rod tip as the fly sinks, then shake the tip and sweep the rod at the same time.
+See what kind of action you can create.
+This technique is particularly useful when a fish follows a fly right up to the boat.
 Before you give up, stop stripping and let the fly sink while shaking your rod tip.
 If you don’t get a strike, sweep your rod tip away from the fish as you pull the fly out of the water.
 If you get a reaction but no strike, make a roll cast and try it again.

-Practice these skills whenever you have the opportunity so that they are second nature when they are needed.
-If you need to think about what to do after a fish appears you will probably miss the shot.
+Practice these skills whenever you have the opportunity so that they are second nature when needed.
+If you have to think about what to do after a fish appears you will probably miss the shot.